Updated on June 29th, 2020

 On the final afternoon of the week I was supposed to be on Enrichment (creating something fun &/or stimulating for one of the animal enclosures), but instead I opted to pay (NAD$250) for an excursion to spend the afternoon with Africa’s oldest tribe.
 It was a fantastic experience!
 We met a family (father, mother, son, 2 sisters in law & one of their babies), who walked & talked us through (in San via a translator & guide) how they use the various bushes & plants for survival.
 This included learning their art of medicine, making knives, bows & arrows and how to start a fire & create a trap for guinea fowl.

 The afternoon finished with an opportunity to buy some jewellery (San women make beads out of ostrich shells) & they performed a few songs while the men showed off their dance moves.
-A unique & memorable experience all round – thoroughly recommended & you can watch the video HERE!
+A unique & memorable experience all round – thoroughly recommended & you can watch the video.

 Weekends at N/a’ankuse are a little lighter on the work.
-You are put into larger groups to get the essential tasks covered.
+We were put into larger groups to get the essential tasks covered.
 I was lucky on my first Saturday that this involved Baboon Walk – soon to become my favourite activity!

 6. Baboon Walk

-Here you take the smaller baboons out of their enclosures for a short walk away from the farm where they can effectively run free for a couple of hours.
+Here you take the smaller baboons out of their enclosures for a short walk away from the farm.
+There they can effectively run free for a couple of hours.

 “The rules of Baboon Walk are that you just start walking & when the baboons are released they follow you, climb on you, sit on your shoulders or head, maybe fight over you or on you, & occasionally cover you pee or poo!
 But where else do you get to do that on a Saturday morning?!”

-Once we got to the trees they were free to do what they wanted which included sleeping on us, grooming us, walking over us, sitting on or with us, or choosing to completely ignore us.
+Once we got to the trees they were free to do what they wanted.
+This included sleeping on us, grooming, walking over or sitting on us, or completely ignore us.
 If you stood up you could become a new game & they liked to be swung around – great fun watching the joy on their faces!
-If you sat near the tree we were warned they could jump on us which could be a shock if you didn’t know they were coming, or just pee on us from a height!
+If you sat near the tree we were warned they could jump on us which could be a big shock.
+Or just pee on us from a height!

 When it was time to leave we just started walking again, they followed & most impressively knew which enclosure to head for on our return.
-Shrinky was one of the group who was picked up as a baby with brain damage.
+One of the group, Shrinky, was picked up as a baby with brain damage.
 She was adorable and as we got to the end of the walk I said “Hello” & she reached up to be carried.

 “Unlike the others she was unable to grip so carrying her was a little but more hard work.
 When I put her down into the cage she bit me, which I chose to take as a thank you!”

 Saturday afternoon was a quick feed where I discovered another new favourite – Porcupina, the porcupine.
-She had great fun wrestling the food from me while I was distributing it into wooden rings (created during an enrichment session to make feeding more interesting for her) and trying to avoid getting jabbed by one of her long spines.
+She had great fun wrestling the food from me while I was distributing it into wooden rings.
+My fellow volunteers created the rings during an enrichment session to make feeding more interesting for her.
+I found it a challenge to feed while trying to avoid getting jabbed by one of her long spines.

 They then organised an activity (some form of touch football which I opted out of) before a fun evening of karaoke, successfully supporting my friend Linda to win a limited edition t-shirt, while murdering songs by Elvis & Dolly Parton!